Positive and Negative Pressure Rooms 101: All You Need to Know

 These specialized environments help prevent the spread of infectious contaminants, maintain the integrity of sterile or restricted spaces, and protect both patients and healthcare professionals.

-Monitoring and measuring these spaces can be a critical piece of information related to compliance with federal agencies that enforce strict guidelines around air pressure aimed at safety.
+Monitoring and measuring these spaces can be critical information for compliance with federal agencies that enforce strict air-pressure guidelines aimed at safety.

 There are significant and diverse consequences for failing to maintain appropriate air pressure conditions in a host of environments, from healthcare and life science settings to advanced manufacturing and food preparation, including:

-- Health risks: Air pressure that is too low can cause headaches, dizziness, and nausea.
-Air pressure that is too high can cause ear pain, sinus pain, and difficulty breathing.
+• Health risks: Air pressure that is too low can cause headaches, dizziness, and nausea.
+High air pressure can cause ear pain, sinus pain, and difficulty breathing.

 Positive pressure rooms: Where the air streams out